 Yes.
-Military retirement pay is included in disposable income, but veterans’ disability benefits and dependency and indemnity compensation are excluded.
-(Disposable income in 2010 is used to determine eligibility for tax relief in 2011.)
+Military retirement pay is included in disposable income, but veterans’ disability benefits and dependency and indemnity compensation paid by the Department of Veterans Affairs are excluded.
+(Disposable income in 2016 is used to determine eligibility for tax relief in 2017.)

 If my disability rating is less than 100 percent, will my disability compensation still be excluded from my disposable income?

 Yes.
 There is no requirement for a specific disability rating.
 This type of income is excluded regardless of the rating.